 How Effective Is This Therapy?

-How the Laser Therapy Works
+How the Laser Hair Growth Works

 The kind of laser therapy used to treat hair loss is called the Low Level Laser Light Therapy and is a process by which, as already above stated, the body is excited with photons to be absorbed by weak cells so that the cells can regain their health.
 This allows the cells to retrieve their ability to function normally thereby ensuring that the body can go back to its regular processes.
-When this happens, the growth of hair can be stimulated because these cells have the natural roles they play in the health of the hair.
-Usually, the light from the laser device produces energy to the hair follicle cells so that the hair follicles can be at their best performance and produce healthy strands of hair with a denser, fuller appearance.
+When this happens, the growth of hair can be stimulated ;because these cells have the natural roles they play in the health of the hair.
+Usually, the light from the laser device produces energy to the hair follicle cells; so that the hair follicles can be at their best performance and produce healthy strands of hair with a denser, fuller appearance.

 In conclusion, despite the criticisms against the laser hair therapy, studies have shown that many people who use this therapy end up with good results.
 However, because of individual situations, some users of this therapy may not have results as good as those of other people.
 It is therefore advisable to seek medical counsel before embarking on the use of this therapy.